nsnam/ns-3-dev-git/doc/tutorial/source/tweaking.rst

 .. sourcecode:: bash

-  $ ./ns3 --run "scratch/myfirst --ns3::PointToPointNetDevice::DataRate=5Mbps"
+  $ ./ns3 run "scratch/myfirst --ns3::PointToPointNetDevice::DataRate=5Mbps"

 This will set the default value of the ``DataRate`` ``Attribute`` back to five megabits per second.
 Are you surprised by the result?
 It turns out that